gcallah/BookReviews/goodspeed.md

 hours a day, but collapsed before he was able to complete any of them.
-If he recovered, and then completed the three books over the next few decades to great acclaim, it appears that G would claim that the amphetamine-fueled period of writing was not an unsustainable boom, since the books turned out to be good in the end.
+If he recovered, and then completed the three books over the next few decades to great acclaim, it appears that G would claim that the amphetamine-fueled period of writing was not an unsustainable boom, since the books were eventually finished and turned out to be good.

 This just won't do.
-If we wish to judge whether some past investment was a prudent decision or not, we must look at the circumstances of that time, and the cost of investing.
+If we wish to judge whether some past investment was a prudent decision or not, we must look at the circumstances and the cost of investing at that time.
 An investment may be perfectly sound at a cost of $1 million, given a realistic view of the time span over which profits will appear, but extremely imprudent at a cost of $10 million.
 If someone nevertheless invests $10 million in that enterprise, due to grossly